The Universal Guide to Building REST APIs

 Tao of Node is made for beginners who want to learn about building real-world applications and intermediate developers who want to advance in their careers.
 The best time to read it is when you've grasped the fundamentals and are starting to build real applications.

 This book will not teach you Node.js from scratch.
 It builds on top of the core concepts and helps you form the right principles.
-So what knowledge do you need?
+What do you need?
 Basic understanding of a router like Express, experience with any kind of database and one personal project to practice with.

-Tao of Node will help you go to from beginner to intermediate by helping you understand the core principles of software design.
+Tao of Node will help you go from beginner to intermediate by helping you understand core principles about software design.

 Chapters